 Two important reasons to avoid most commercial brands of yogurt and kefir for candida sufferers:

+1) They aren’t cultured long enough for the lacto-bacillus bacteria to ferment all the milk sugars.
 Candida loves sugar in any form, so we don’t want to give it anything to eat, not even milk sugars.

 2) They're made from pasteurized, homogenized, and in some cases low-fat dairy, all of which alter the original whole food - fresh, raw milk - to such a level that it becomes more difficult to digest.